 5 Steps to Plan for Unexpected Expenses in 2026

 Build a Dedicated Emergency Fund Aim for 6–12 months of essential expenses in liquid cash or short-term investments.
-John F. Davenport and the team at J. Davenport Advisors in Norwalk, CT recommend starting with 3 months and building gradually.
+John F. Davenport and the team at Davenport & Associates in Norwalk, CT recommend starting with 3 months and building gradually.

 Review & Optimize Health Coverage Explore Medicare supplements, HSAs for tax-free medical savings, or long-term care insurance to reduce out-of-pocket hits.